MahmoudHamdy00/MicroTel-Bot/README.md

 ![project_img](./docsImages/logo.jpg)

-# Microtel-Bot
+# Contoso-Bot
 **version 1.0.0**

 ### Overview

-Microtel-Bot is an enterprise-grade Customer Support sample solution directed towards the Telecommunications industry.
+Contoso-Bot is an enterprise-grade Customer Support sample solution directed towards the Telecommunications industry.
 The bot is built with LUIS, Bot Framework (Composer), and Azure SQL Server.

-Customers may use Microtel-Bot to sign up for new phone lines, inquire about their current quota, or bill, manage their phone line options, learn about company policies and promotions, and cancel their subscription at any time.
+Customers may use Contoso-Bot to sign up for new phone lines, inquire about their current quota, or bill, manage their phone line options, learn about company policies and promotions, and cancel their subscription at any time.

 ### Built With